Developing a new target driver for the Black Magic Probe is straight forward on many ARM platforms.

 This page collects some notes taken while developing drivers.

 As a convention, source files are referenced from the top level directory of the repository with a dot (.)

 Your driver will typically be written in a single source file which should be in the

-./src/target directory and named with an obvious name.
-For example, drivers for the ST Micro STM32F1 series are in the file
+For example, support for the ST Micro STM32F1 series are in the file

 This file will define exactly one globally visible function named

 bool <target>_probe(target *t);.
 Any other functions or data you declare in this file should be declared

 static to avoid name collisions with other target implementations.

 You will modify four files to make your target part of the BMP build, the first is the make file,

 which should have your source added to the